Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Preliminaries

-All vertical inclusions in this diagram are of codimension one, while all horizontal inclusions are of codimension $k$.
-The squares built by these inclusions can be perceived as certain sandwiches, i.e. each “subdiagram" number $j$ indexed by the upper left vertices $D_{j}$:\\
+All vertical inclusions in this diagram are of codimension one, while all horizontal inclusions are of codimension~$m$.
+From these inclusions, we can extract the following ``squares subdiagrams'' called ``sandwiches'', indexed by number~$j$ which corresponds to the upper left vertices $D_{j}$: